List of Divergent characters: Tori Wu

 Tori Wu was born in Erudite and later chose Dauntless as her faction along with her brother George.
 Her brother was thought to be killed by Dauntless and Erudite, when they found out that he was Divergent, but later turns up alive in Allegiant.
 She administers the aptitude test for both Tris and Four.
 She is also one of the tattoo artists in the Dauntless compound and tattooed ravens on Tris's collarbone.
 Later in Insurgent, she becomes one of the leaders of Dauntless along with Four and Harrison.
 She is of Asian descent and has small black eyes and hair with a few streaks of gray.
 She has a tattoo of a black and white hawk with a red eye on her neck.

 In The Transfer, Tori administers the aptitude test for Four and remains quiet about him being Divergent; she later becomes friends with him during his initiation at Dauntless.

 In Divergent, she is the evaluator of Tris's test and warns her to keep quiet about being Divergent or her life will be in danger.
 After she manages to break through the simulation, she goes to Tori for answers.
 Tori reveals to her that Divergents are capable of shutting down and breaking through the simulation.
 She also reminds her to keep quiet about it by telling her about her brother.
 She, along with other Dauntless, attacks the Abnegation sector under the influence of serum and kills a man.

 In Insurgent, Tori and Zeke arrive at the Candor sector in injured condition and it is revealed that they were working as spies among Erudite and Dauntless traitors but when their secret was revealed they escaped to Candor to join other Dauntless.
 She along with Four and Harrison are elected as new leaders of Dauntless and sentence Eric to death.
 During the attack on Erudite compound, Tori manages to corner Jeanine Matthews in her laboratory and kills her to avenge her brother, who was killed on Jeanine's orders.
 Later she calls Tris a traitor because Tris tried to stop her from killing Jeanine, so they could retrieve the information stolen from Abnegation.

 In Allegiant, Tori is selected as one of the members of the expedition sent by the Allegiant to find more about the outside world.
 She is killed midway through, when a factionless opens fire on her.
 She dies right before she would have been reunited with George.

 Maggie Q plays Tori in the 2014 Divergent, 2015 The Divergent Series: Insurgent, and The Divergent Series: Allegiant films.
 In the second film, Tori is not the one who kills Jeanine.
-In the Allegiant film, she is shot dead while the group has climbed the top of the wall.
+In the Allegiant film, she is shot dead by Edgar while the group has climbed the top of the wall.